 A further development that has resulted from this is the twin-plunger pump with two control racks that are controlled separately.
 This concept allows the engine thermodynamics engineer to adjust the start and end of injection independently of each other.
 Pumps for alternative fuels are also based on jerk pump technology.
 These pumps are subject to particularly high requirements regarding wear of the pump elements, connection pieces and sealing elements.
 It is above all with sophisticated, application-specific component coatings and groundbreaking sealing technology that we can achieve highly economical service life under such tough operating conditions.

-The world's first electronic common-rail injection system (CR) was launched by L'Orange in August 1997, with a special CR pump technology at its disposal.
-Since then over 10,000 pumps of the first common-rail generation are successfully doing service in modern diesel engines.
-These pumps provide pressures of up to 2200 bar thanks to the suction throttle control introduced from the outset over the entire engine map, offering particularly high hydraulic efficiency levels and extremely low leakage rates.
+The world's first electronic common-rail injection system (CR) was launched by Woodward L'Orange in August 1997, with a special CR pump technology at its disposal.
+Since then over 50,000 pumps of the first common-rail generation are successfully doing service in modern diesel engines.
+These pumps provide pressures of up to 2500 bar thanks to the suction throttle control introduced from the outset over the entire engine map, offering particularly high hydraulic efficiency levels and extremely low leakage rates.